amweber01/Project3_DATA441/README.md

 ## Testing on Real Datasets

 The next step is to test the gradient boosting regressor on some real data.
-Below I demonstrate a few of the customizations available to the user below, seeing how some choices may impact the mean squared error.
+Below, I demonstrate a few of the customizations available to the user below, seeing how some choices may impact the mean squared error.
 We start with a dataset about cars.

 ```Python
 car_data = pd.read_csv('drive/MyDrive/DATA441/data/cars.csv')